 Abstract: Section 112(k)(3) of the Clean Air Act requires EPA to prepare a comprehensive strategy to control emissions of hazardous air pollutants (HAPs) from area sources in urban areas.
 The strategy must identify at least 30 HAPs that, as the result of emissions from area sources, present the greatest threat to public health in urban areas.
 The strategy must also identify the source categories that emit the listed urban HAPs.
 EPA must subject to regulation those listed source categories such that 90 percent of the aggregate emissions of the urban HAPs are subjected to standards.
 The strategy was published on July 19, 1999, and listed Primary and Secondary Copper Smelters as area source categories emitting at least one of the urban HAPs.
-As such, EPA is required to subject Primary and Secondary Copper Smelters to regulations issued under Section 112(d).
+As such, EPA is required to subject Primary and Secondary Copper Smelters to regulations issued under section 112(d).
 This rulemaking will satisfy this mandate.
+There has only been one primary copper smelting facility identified in the U.S. that is not subject to the Primary Copper part 63 MACT Standard.
+This source is a continuous process with well controlled emission points.
+There are currently no operating secondary copper smelters in the U.S.